mekkablue/LayerGeek/README.md

     Property: Filter
     Value: LayerGeek;correctPathDirection();removePathAtIndex_(0);correctPathDirection()

+Empty parentheses are optional.
+So you could type the same Value like this:

+    Property: Filter
+    Value: LayerGeek;correctPathDirection;removePathAtIndex_(0);correctPathDirection

+Only process certain glyphs with `include:` as the last argument in the chain:

+    Property: Filter
+    Value: LayerGeek;roundCoordinates;include:A,H,N

+Or exclude certain glyphs from processing with `exclude:` as the last argument:

+    Property: Filter
+    Value: LayerGeek;roundCoordinates;exclude:C,c,O,o,G,g,B,b

 You can also use the *Copy Custom Parameter for Instance* button in the Layer Geek window to copy the current input into the clipboard, and then, paste it in the Custom Parameter list in *File > Font Info > Instances*.
 Make sure you click into the parameter list field before pasting.

 ### Usage Examples